idempiere/idempiere.github.io/docs/basic-functional/vocabulary.md

 Products are similar to Charges in that they help the system map transactions to GL accounts; however, the Product architecture is much more involved.
 Products have the following added complexities over Charges:

 * Products depend on Price Lists
+* Products can maintain inventory levels
+* Products maintain costs
+* Products support Bills of Materials (BOM)
 * Products maintain multiple GL accounts (where a Charge maps to a single GL account)
 * Product GL account usage depends on how the Product is configured
 * Products are integrated with Assets and Resources

+Many windows give you a choice between using a Product or a Charge (Sales Order => Order Line subtab for example).
+If you do not know whether to use a Product or a Charge, start by using a Charge.
+It is more simple.
+Use Products when you have a requirement that cannot be solved by a Charge.

 # Accounting Schema